Founder and Executive Director

 Ms. Cermignano recently graduated with Cum Laude honors from Ursinus College, Collegeville, Pennsylvania, with a degree in Biology and a concentration in Pre-Health.
 Prior to joining the ISGP team, she held a position at the University of Pennsylvania as a visiting undergraduate researcher in hematology.
 Ms. Cermignano has contributed to the creation of several ISGP books and was a secondary author of an article published in the hematology journal Blood.
 She currently administers the ISGP Academic Partnership programs.

 Dr. Paris is a Senior Fellow at the Institute on Science for Global Policy (ISGP).
 She also serves as manager and founding co-host of ISGP's biweekly podcast, The Forum, which specializes in the translation of complex scientific advances for the general public and has attracted listeners in over 100 countries.
 Concurrently, Dr. Paris is the 2019-2020 IEEE-USA Science and Engineering Diplomacy Fellow at the U.S. Department of State.
 Previously, she was an NSF Graduate Research Fellow and Energy and Climate Scholar at Princeton University, where her research involved the discovery and optimization of catalysts active in the electrochemical transformation of carbon dioxide to chemical feedstocks and fuels.
 She has also worked on projects related to Chinese financing of coal-fired power plants in water-insecure regions and the future of U.S. nuclear energy in the face of climate change.
 Dr. Paris received her Ph.D. in Chemistry and Materials Science from Princeton University (2019), M.A. in Chemistry from Princeton University (2017), and B.S. degrees in Chemistry and Biology from Ursinus College (2015).

-Mr. Soto will received his bachelor of science degree in general applied mathematics with a minor in Judaic studies from the University of Arizona College of Science in August of 2015.
+Mr. Soto currently is working as a manager at Home Depot with plans to go to the University of Arizona to get his Ph.D. in mathematics.
+He received his bachelor of science degree in general applied mathematics with a minor in Judaic studies from the UA College of Science.
 Prior to his work with the ISGP, Mr. Soto interned with the Walt Disney Company Parks and Resorts segment in 2011.
 With the completion of his undergraduate degree, he plans to explore opportunities in undergraduate mathematics instruction and further his research in pursuit of a Ph.D. focused in probability theory and operations research.